RHIT-CSSE/csse332/Homework/VirtualMemoryLab2/README.md

 Right now we sort of using frames as a region of NUM\_FORTHS chunks, each chunk is getpagesize()\*NUM\_PAGES long.
 Forth 0 gets the first chunk, forth 1 gets the second, etc.  But this no longer makes sense because we don't actually want to allocate all that memory upfront.

-Henceforth, we will use frames as a region of getpagesize() chunks, NUM\_FORTHS\*NUM\_PAGES long.
+Henceforth, we will use frames as a region of NUM\_FORTHS\*NUM\_PAGES chunks, each getpagesize() long.
 These individual page-size chunks will very naturally correspond to how frames work in a regular virtual memory system.
 Forth 0 might use Frames 0 1 5 to correspond to its pages 9 0 1.
 Forth 1 might use frames 2 3 6 for its pages 9 0 1.
 Note that the frames a particular forth uses aren't even contiguous.
 When a forth request a new page (with a seg-fault) we will pick the next unused frame (whatever number it is), and map that into the universal memory region as whatever page is needed.

 The first time a forth instance runs, we'll have no pages allocated in the universal region, and we'll map pages as we go.
 When a forth instance is swapped out and then back in, its memory space (the